lucee/lucee-docs/docs/04.guides/04.cookbooks/21.Exeception-Output/page.md

 - tag-try
 categories:
 - debugging
+description: How to catch and display exceptions
 ---

 ## Output Exceptions ##
-This is how you catch and display Lucee exceptions to the web browser.
+How to catch and display exceptions

 #### Example ####